 Nevada Recovery Political Action Committee: Is a committee established to support legislators who understand and champion self-directed, community-supported recovery.

 Department of Youth Development and Social Innovation: The City of Las Vegas supports school programming and community partnerships designed to improve educational achievement, attendance, and graduation rates.
-These programs directly affect the youth of Las Vegas, many who see poverty and substance abuse in their home-lives.
+These programs directly affect the youth of Las Vegas, many who see poverty and substance use in their home-lives.

 Las Vegas Rescue Mission: Las Vegas Rescue Mission provides assistance for men, women and children in the community that are facing homelessness, hunger and life-controlling addictions.
 This organization works with others in the community to provide clothing, food, shelter, and recovery programs to turn lives around.